daniellwu/passwd/README.md

 ### Introduction ###
 This application is a result of an interview coding challenge that demonstrates a minimal web service that exposes the content of /etc/passwd and /etc/group.
-It is obviously not meant to be used in the real world in any matter due to security concerns, but serves merely to highlight using spring boot to write a simple and clean web service.
+It is obviously not meant to be used in the real world due to security concerns, but serves merely to highlight using spring boot to write a simple and clean web services.

 ### Requirement ###